Rent safe and private dog parks hosted by locals

 The positive punishment quadrant of operant conditioning is where you add something to decrease a behavior.

 It’s important to remember that if we aren’t thoughtful, even things we want to be reinforcing can inadvertently be punishing!
 A great example of this is a dog who doesn’t enjoy being patted directly on top of the head.
-An owner might think they’re rewarding their pet for coming when called when they pet them between the ears — but the dog might actually dislike the sensation and decrease the desired behavior moving forward.
+A doting pet parent might think they’re rewarding their pet for coming when called when they pet them between the ears—but the dog might actually dislike the sensation and decrease their behavior moving forward.

-Generally, the use of aversives in dog training has fallout.
+Generally, the use of aversives in dog training, and especially aversive-based training where punishment or corrections are used regularly, has fallout.
 This is because the dog often starts to associate the unpleasant consequences with their owner, trainer, or the environment itself.
 This process is called classical conditioning.

 Classical conditioning

 Pretty much everyone has heard of Pavlov’s dogs.
-The scientist taught his dogs to salivate at the sound of a bell that always predicted food — although technically, “taught” isn’t quite the right word.
+The scientist taught his dogs to salivate at the sound of a bell that always predicted food.
+But technically, “taught” isn’t quite the right word.

 While operant conditioning deals with behavior (things your dog is aware of and actively chooses to do) classical conditioning deals with reflexes and emotions (things your dog can’t control).
 Pavlov’s dogs didn’t drool on purpose.
-They had just come to associate the sound of a bell with the arrival of food — their bodies essentially began to treat the unrelated stimulus (the bell) as a biologically relevant one (food) and have the same response to it.
+They had just come to associate the sound of a bell with the arrival of food.
+Their bodies began to treat the unrelated stimulus (the bell) as a biologically relevant one (food) and have the same response to it.

 One common classical conditioning example is dogs getting excited when they hear the doorbell ring.
 They’ve come to associate the noise of the bell with the arrival of guests who give them affection, which increases their arousal in anticipation.
-They aren’t thinking about their behavior at this moment — they know the doorbell predicts visitors regardless of what they do, making it a conditioned reflex.
+They aren’t thinking about their behavior at this moment.
+They know the doorbell predicts visitors regardless of what they do.

 Dogs are social animals

-Dogs are highly social by nature and have a long history of living and working closely with humans.
+Dogs are highly social by nature.
+Domestic canines have a long history of living and working closely with humans!

-Our pets have an inherent need for social interaction and companionship.
-They thrive when they have opportunities for socialization with other dogs and humans!
-Lack of socialization can lead to behavioral issues and adversely affect their well-being, while positive interaction from humans can help them feel secure.
+Like us, our pets have an inherent need for social interaction and companionship.
+They thrive when they have opportunities for socialization with other dogs and people.
+Lack of socialization can lead to behavioral issues and adversely affect their well-being—while positive interaction, especially from humans, can help them feel secure.

 Dogs experience the world differently than humans do